 This Poached Pear Salad with White Wine Vinaigrette is the perfect mix of sweet and savory, and if you cook extra pears, you will have delicious leftovers for breakfast or dessert.
 These honeyed poached pears are tossed in an extra sharp shallot vinaigrette, then mixed with dark greens, with gorgonzola to add an extra bite to the sweetness of the pears.
-If you are on an anti-microbial or neutropenic diet, consider using some chilled, chopped steamed leafy greens like kale or chard for this salad instead of the spinach or arugula.
-It will make a delicious change.

-2. While the pears are poaching, make the dressing.
+- While the pears are poaching, make the dressing.
 Combine the vinegar and shallots in a small mixing bowl.
 Slowly add the olive oil to the bowl, whisking as you go.
 Season with salt and pepper.

-3. Remove the cooled pears from the liquid and either slice or roughly dice them.
+- Remove the cooled pears from the liquid and either slice or roughly dice them.
 Toss with the vinaigrette and tip onto the salad greens.
 Sprinkle with Gorgonzola if using.
 Toss to mix just before serving.

 Ann's Tips and Tricks